sKaiCzar/SKaiCzar/README.md

 - Experienced in **C** and **Java**
 - Worked in **JavaScript**
 - Moving into **Go**
-- Been Coding since 3 years and in *love* with it.
 - A **PURPLE TEAM**

 # Stats :